-To date there has been little experience reported in relation to the way that the courts are approaching questions of product liability in the context of new technologies such as artificial intelligence ("AI").
+To date, there has been little experience reported in relation to the way that the courts are approaching questions of product liability in the context of new technologies such as artificial intelligence ("AI").
 It seems that what is truly new about such technologies are the aspects of autonomy and self-learning.
 In other words, an algorithm could develop and take decisions, including operating machinery or manipulating data in ways that cause harm, but which are neither foreseeable nor conditioned by any human operator.
 Some commentators consider that such developments will challenge the underlying basis of legal obligations according to present concepts of private law (whether contractual or tortious).
 Others take the view that existing liability mechanisms are likely to be adequate to the task.
 Suggestions have been made for alternative insurance arrangements applicable to, e.g., driverless cars and drones, but in general no specific case has been made as to why existing mechanisms for legal liability and redress might not cope with products and systems that incorporate AI, just as they have coped to date with other complex and technologically advanced products.

 Other aspects of technological change may require the updating of product liability and associated legislation, such as connected products where the distinction between a product and a service may not be clear, and where software updating and cybersecurity considerations may affect safety.
-The UK's Office for Product Safety & Standards ("OPSS") has consulted on product safety legislation and this process may inform developments in product liability law.
-The consultation, which specifically covered connected devices, closed in June 2021 and the OPSS reported in November 2021.
+The UK's Office for Product Safety and Standards ("OPSS") has consulted on product safety legislation and this process may inform developments in product liability law.
+The consultation, which specifically covered connected devices, closed in June 2021, and the OPSS reported in November 2021.
 Respondents indicated concerns about online sale of goods, the increased complexity of products involving new technologies and the difficulty in establishing liability for such products.
 The OPSS indicated that a long-term approach with regulatory changes might be needed to fully address the challenges raised by respondents, but did not highlight any proposed changes to the UK product liability regime as part of that.
 It remains to be seen what concrete proposals arise.
-The final form in which the EU implements its Revised Product Liability Directive and the AI Liability Directive (likely in 2024 or 2025) is likely to be influential.